New pre-K furniture for all classrooms

 Lots of new bathrooms

-“The standard pre-K classroom at Arlington ISD elementary schools is expected to have a restroom contained within the classroom and space to accommodate the district’s new furniture and equipment specification,” said Kelly Horn, Arlington ISD executive director of plant services.
-“The district’s plant services team worked closely with administration to assess both space needs and equipment needs to facilitate our current pre-K student enrollment and possible enrollment growth.”
+“The standard pre-K classroom at Arlington ISD elementary schools is expected to have a restroom contained within the classroom and space to accommodate the district’s new furniture and equipment specification,” said Kelly Horn, Arlington ISD executive director of Facility Services.
+“The district’s Facility Services team worked closely with administration to assess both space needs and equipment needs to facilitate our current pre-K student enrollment and possible enrollment growth.”

 That means the district is building a lot of new bathrooms.